 Student loans persist even if you can not pay

 Bankruptcy can be declared if you find yourself in a position where you can not afford to pay your mortgage or your credit card bills or any other bills.
 This is no joke, however, because declaring bankruptcy can have devastating effects on your credit score.
 These effects are lasting, too.
-This is why despite the fact that you can avail a great extent of relaxation on your bills, you should not declare bankruptcy unless there is an emergency.
-Discharge of student loans under bankruptcy happens very rarely, which is definitely not a perk for people who unfortunately find themselves unable to pay.
+This is why even though you can avail of a great extent of relaxation on your bills, you should not declare bankruptcy unless there is an emergency.
+Discharge of student loans under bankruptcy happens very rarely, which is not a perk for people who unfortunately find themselves unable to pay.

 Defaulting on your student loans can affect your credit score badly

-Taking out more than you can afford to repay, not making your payments in a timely manner and worse, defaulting on your student loans can all have adverse effects on your credit score and can severely damage your credit history.
+Taking out more than you can afford to repay, not making your payments promptly, and worse, defaulting on your student loans can all have adverse effects on your credit score and can severely damage your credit history.
 With federal loans, your loan will be declared as “default” after 270 days of no payments, which is by no means a good label to have on your record.
 A bad score can haunt you for a long time to come.
-You will ultimately have to pay more on mortgages or on credit cards.
-However there are a number of plans and repayment methods available for borrowers should they find themselves unable to make their payments on time.
+You will ultimately have to pay more on mortgages or credit cards.
+However, there are several plans and repayment methods available for borrowers should they find themselves unable to make their payments on time.

 Anyone who is planning to take out a student loan is advised to exhaust their federal options first before moving on to private options.
 The following are some perks that federal loans offer.